 There are also a few more sources I’ll mention later.

 How to wire 12V LED lights in a car

-Many sets include a cigarette lighter plug with an on/off switch included.
-While using the cigarette socket to power the set is an easy option, it’s not the best or neatest way.
+Many sets include a cigarette lighter plug with an on/off switch.
+While using the cigarette socket to power a set is an easy option, it’s not the best or neatest way.
 However, for temporary use it’s ok.

 LED light strip wiring diagram

 In order to power the set you’ll need to hardwire it to an accessory wire to get a +12V supply that switches on or off with the ignition.

 You can normally find a wire that works for this in one of several places:

 - Behind the car stereo (usually the first option)